-We aim to follow these principles when planning and developing proposals for significant service changes:
+We aim to follow the following principles when planning and developing proposals for significant service changes.

-- based on available evidence about how best to meet local health needs and deliver good quality services within available resources;
+- be based on available evidence about how best to meet local health needs and deliver good quality services within available resources

-- informed by the health needs specified in the Joint Strategic Needs Assessment and the priorities agreed in the Joint Health and Wellbeing Strategy; and
+- be informed by the health needs specified in the Joint Strategic Needs Assessment and the priorities agreed in the Joint Health and Wellbeing Strategy

-- take into account patient feedback received by the CCG.
+- take into account patient feedback we receive.

 For all major service change proposals, we will conduct and make available publicly an assessment of the evidence when measured against the Government’s four tests for reconfiguration.

 The views of patients and their carers, members of the public and key stakeholders, including South Gloucestershire Council, will be proactively sought and used in developing service change proposals.